viant/datly/doc/extension/EXAMPLES.md

 2023/06/22 20:30:38 failed to load routers due to the: unterminated statements on the stack: [0xc0002a89c0 0xc000ba82a0]
 ```

-reason:
+reason 1:
-Missing bracket in variable definition, in entity rule file (in this current case ~/myproject/dsql/actor/Actor.sql)
+Missing bracket in variable definition, in entity rule file (in this current case ~/myproject/dsql/actor/Actor_patch.sql)
 ```
 #set($result = $recActor.Validate($curActorByActorId[$recActor.ActorId], $session)
 ```